 Evernote is too big, has too many features.
 Note taking apps need absolutely clean interface to allow unobtrusive note taking and not a struggle to search for which buttons to click.
 It focuses on the search feature so much that it doesn't encourage or make it immediately easy to organize your notes and thoughts.
 It's essentially a sophisticated notes dump with good search.

 A program with more features is always prone to more bugs.
 Evernote is definitely not the most stable note-taking program available.

 One cannot run Evernote on own servers.
 This brings with it the risks normally associated with handing over critical applications to a large corporation.

 Evernote does not offer an official Linux app, although there are some third party alternatives available.

 Evernote is a powerhouse program with many features.
 It uses a correspondingly large amount of memory to run.

 Con Different features and functions per device

-Some functions can only be accessed on the Desktop app.
+Desktop app has table creation.
+Android app lacks font color changes.
+Some functions can only be accessed on the desktop app.
 These include changing your default notebook.

 Con Lacks right-to-left writing support

 When you write in a right-to-left language (Arabic, for example), everything looks fine in the editor but the direction changes to the left again after saving the note.